 All previous versions and their subsequent drafts should also be kept as references, in case there is a need to compare two or more drafts together to see which works better.
 These refinements are normal and to be expected in various projects.

-How should a 3d animation storyboard look like?
+What should a 3D animation storyboard look like?

 For some animations, color palettes might be used for storyboarding, whereas in others an outline would suffice.
 Diving deep into detailed coloring at this stage instead of using greyscale coloring is something to be decided by the production team.